Phoscur/Phlame/readme.md

 > You can also use any of the plugins above to generate libraries as well.

 Libraries are shareable across libraries and applications.
 They can be imported from `@phlame/mylib`.

-## Development server

-Run `nx serve my-app` for a dev server.
-Navigate to http://localhost:4200/.
-The app will automatically reload if you change any of the source files.

 ## Code scaffolding